Shilpa-Hina Twitter War Over Adult Clip Row: A Fan Threatens To Leak Hina’s MMS, Rocky Slams The Fan

 - Blackbuck Poaching Case: Shilpa Shinde, Suyyash Rai & Other TV Actors Support Salman Khan

-- Jennifer Winget, Hina Khan, Karan Patel & Others Bag Dadasaheb Phalke Excellence Awards 2018 (PICS)
+- Hina Khan’s Drastic Transformation For The Short Film ‘Smart Phone’ Will Surprise Fans!

-Recently, Shilpa Shinde hit the headline as she shared an adult video on social media.
+Recently, Shilpa Shinde hit the headlines as she shared an adult video on social media.
 She was slammed by her Bigg Boss 11 inmate, Hina Khan and her boyfriend, Rocky and a few tweeples.
 But the actress didn't delete the message.

 When Shilpa's brother Ashutosh Shinde came to her rescue, he and Rocky locked horns on Twitter.
 The fight got uglier as a fan threatened to leak Hina Khan's MMS.